-- Of course, while it's something of a Useless Useful Spell for the player in the Persona series, enemies using said ability are even further into Demonic Spiders territory than quite a few enemies already are due to the difficulty of replenishing SP, particularly in Persona 4.
+- While it's something of a Useless Useful Spell for the player in the Persona series, since the amount of SP recovered is quite low, enemies using said ability are a big threat due to the difficulty of replenishing SP, particularly in Persona 4.

-- A more useful variant is in Devil Survivor, that may even be considered a Game Breaker; it gets both HP and MP, is unblockable, and is nearly the only way to restore MP mid-battle.
+- A more useful variant is in Devil Survivor; it gets both HP and MP, is unblockable, and is nearly the only way to restore MP mid-battle.